 Analytical/performance cookies: They allow Us to recognise and count the number of visitors and to see how visitors move around Our website when they are using it.
 This helps Us to improve the way Our website works, for example, by ensuring that users are finding what they are looking for easily.
 We use Google Analytics to measure the amount of traffic to Our site and this helps Us to understand things like how many people have viewed Our site in a given period, how often people visit and what the most popular types of content are.

 We may, in the future, use the following cookies and if We do We shall amend this page accordingly:

 Targeting cookies: These cookies record Your visit to Our website, the pages You have visited and the links You have followed.
 We will use this information to make Our website and the advertising displayed on it more relevant to Your interests.
 We may also share this information with third parties for this purpose.

 Please note that some of the advertisements that We serve may contain code from third-parties.
 These third-parties may create cookies so that they can understand how many people have seen an advertisement across all the websites it appeared on.
 We do not share any of our user information with third-parties so the information they can gather by this mechanism is entirely anonymous and will be viewed at an aggregated rather than an individual level.

 Also on some pages of Our sites You will see buttons that allow You to share items of interest through Social Networks such as Facebook and Twitter.
 These buttons may also create cookies within Your browsers.

-You can block cookies by activating the setting on Your browser that allows You to refuse the setting of all or some cookies.
+Opting out: You can opt out of any personal data collection using cookies by activating the setting on Your browser that allows You to refuse the setting of all or some cookies.
 However, if You use Your browser settings to block all cookies (including essential cookies) You may not be able to access all or parts of Our site.